 If you need some help producing your CV and applying for an apprenticeship, please get in touch with your your local YH centre.

 Applying for an apprenticeship is like applying for any other job – and the YH Training team is here to help.
-With around 11 applications for every apprenticeship, it’s important that you do all you can to stand out and the online application is the first place to start.How old do you need to be?
+With around 11 applications for every apprenticeship, it’s important that you do all you can to stand out and the online application is the first place to start.How will I do my training?

 There are different ways to complete the training that forms part of your apprenticeship and every apprenticeship is different but usually includes: